Cameron Monaghan Lifts Noel Fisher With One Arm In New ‘Shameless’ Promo

 The snapshot features an array of muscular skin as all of the core male cast members with the exception of William H. Macy are without a shirt.
 Every member of the Shameless family, including little Liam who is in the center, are decked out in wrestling attire.
 Like the first promo image, Frank can still be seen soaring through the air.

-As if the promotional images and video clips across Instagram wasn’t enough to send fans into a frenzy, Cameron Monaghan felt the need to prove that he was, in fact, lifting his on-screen lover into the air.
+As if the promotional images and video clips across Instagram weren’t enough to send fans into a frenzy, Cameron Monaghan felt the need to prove that he was, in fact, lifting his on-screen lover into the air.

 In the promotional image, Cameron has one arm wrapped around the waist of Noel Fisher (who plays Mickey).
 A closer look reveals one of Cameron’s hands on Fisher’s chest and the other cupping his own ear as he looks to be in the middle of a warrior scream with a furrowed brow and gaping mouth.
 Noel appears a little terrified as he hangs upside down with Cameron holding him by his waist.

-On Cameron’s Instagram Stories, he shared a few behind-the-scene snapshots of himself and Noel posing for the promotional image.
+On Cameron’s Instagram stories, he shared a few behind-the-scene snapshots of himself and Noel posing for the promotional image.
 Cameron included captions with the two snaps as he explained he felt the need to prove that he had lifted Noel up with a single arm.

 The second photo was a closer look at him holding Noel as he drew an arrow and called attention to the single arm that was hoisting his co-star up.